sergejsvisockis/document-service/README.md

 * Document format - PDF - assume that in the future there might be different document formats as well
 * Documents have to be stored in the AWS S3 bucket - assume that potentially in the future some of the entities might be stored in SFTP for example
-* Notification (an event) on each operation (validate, generate, sendToStorage and save) have to be sent into the SNS.
 * Document metadata will be store in a key-value NoSQL datastore AWS DynamoDB
+* Notification (an event) on each operation (validate, generate, sendToStorage and save) have to be sent into the SNS ( note that it has to be sent only after the full document lifecycle has complete)

 ## High-level design

 ![High level design](./high-level.png)